qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 ### Long term impact of biosolids on soil

+Long term impact of biosolids on soil is analyzed by mixed effect model.
+First, we want to check the most important assumption of mixed effect model which is normality of the underlying population.
 The normality assumption is validated by the histogram of MWD (Figure 4.1) and normal quantile-quantile plot (Figure 4.2).
 The histogram shows that the sample distribution of MWD is approximately normal, indicating a normal underlying distribution of MWD.
 The normal QQ plot shows the sample quantiles from MWD dataset against the theoretical quantiles from the standard normal distribution.
 The fact that most of the points align well with the straight line suggests normality.

 ![](SecondDraft_files/figure-markdown_strict/unnamed-chunk-8-1.png)